-The Company purchased own shares amounting to approximately 9.99% of its share capital based on the authorization granted by the Annual General Meeting on June 11, 2003, in accordance with § 71 (1) no. 8, AktG) in the course of a public acquisition offer addressed to all Beiersdorf shareholders.
-No own shares were purchased on the basis of the following authorizations by the Annual General Meetings on June 3, 2004, May 18, 2005, May 17, 2006, April 26, 2007, April 30, 2008, April 30, 2009, April 29, 2010, and March 31, 2015.
-The authorization to purchase and utilize own shares granted by the Annual General Meeting on March 31, 2015, expires on March 30, 2020.
-The renewal of this authorization that is therefore proposed in agenda item 10 is intended to continue to enable the Company to purchase own shares if it were to reduce the number of own shares held in the meantime.
+The authorization to purchase and utilize own shares granted by the Annual General Meeting on April 29, 2020, will expire on April 28, 2025.
+The renewal of this authorization that is therefore proposed in agenda item 13 is intended to continue to enable the company to purchase own shares if it were to reduce the number of own shares held in the meantime.
 This is the market standard at nearly all major listed companies.
-Like the expiring authorization, the proposed authorization is to be granted for the legally permitted maximum duration of five years (i.e., until April 28, 2025) in order to give the Executive Board an appropriate level of additional flexibility when deploying share buybacks for various purposes in the Company's interests.
+Like the expiring authorization, the proposed authorization is to be granted for the legally permitted maximum duration of five years (i.e. until April 16, 2030) in order to give the Executive Board an appropriate level of additional flexibility when deploying share buybacks for various purposes in the company's interests.

-In accordance with § 71 (2) sentence 1 AktG, the shares purchased pursuant to this authorization, together with other shares in the Company that the Company has already purchased and still holds or that are attributable to the Company in accordance with §§ 71a ff.
-AktG, may not account for more than 10% of the share capital of the Company.
+In accordance with § 71 (2) sentence 1 AktG, the shares purchased pursuant to this authorization, together with other shares in the company that the company has already purchased and still holds or that are attributable to the company in accordance with §§ 71a ff.
+AktG, may not account for more than 10% of the share capital of the company.

-The law specifies that the own shares purchased by Beiersdorf Aktiengesellschaft can be sold via the stock exchange, via a public purchase offer to all shareholders, or via a public invitation to all shareholders to submit an offer to tender shares.
+The law specifies that the own shares purchased by Beiersdorf Aktiengesellschaft can be sold via the stock exchange (which also includes multilateral trading facilities (MTFs)), via a public purchase offer to all shareholders, or via a public invitation to all shareholders to submit an offer to tender shares.
 Where the shares are purchased via the stock exchange, the purchase price paid per share must in principle be based on the market price of Beiersdorf's shares immediately preceding the purchase.
 This means that, in line with standard market practice, the purchase price per share may not be more than 10% higher or 20% lower than the average market price of Beiersdorf's shares in the closing auction in the Frankfurt Stock Exchange's Xetra trading system (or a comparable successor system) on the last five stock exchange trading days preceding the purchase.
-In the case of a public purchase offer to all shareholders or a public invitation to all shareholders to submit an offer to tender shares, the shareholders can decide for themselves how many shares to tender and - if a price range has been established - at what price they wish to tender them to the Company.
+In the case of a public purchase offer to all shareholders or a public invitation to all shareholders to submit an offer to tender shares, the shareholders can decide for themselves how many shares to tender and - if a price range has been established - at what price they wish to tender them to the company.
 The Executive Board will in all cases respect the principle of equal treatment of all shareholders set out in stock corporation law when acquiring own shares.
 All of the proposed purchase methods - via the stock exchange, via a public purchase offer to all shareholders, or by way of an invitation to submit an offer to tender shares - take this principle into account.

-If, in the case of a public purchase offer or in the case of an invitation to submit offers to tender shares, the number of shares tendered or offered exceeds the planned repurchase volume, shares will be accepted by the Company on a proportionate basis.
+If, in the case of a public purchase offer or in the case of an invitation to submit offers to tender shares, the number of shares tendered or offered exceeds the planned repurchase volume, shares will be accepted by the company on a proportionate basis.
 The Executive Board may provide for preferential acceptance of small volumes of up to 100 shares per tendering shareholder in order to avoid notional share fractions when determining the quotas to be acquired and to avoid small residual amounts, and thus facilitate technical settlement overall.